nareynolds/cloud-seed/README.md

 - [Our Youtube channel](https://www.youtube.com/@nxdevtools)
 - [Our blog](https://nx.dev/blog?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects)

-# How this was created
+# How this repo was created

 1. Used [Nx Docs](https://nx.dev/getting-started/installation) to create a new Nx Workspace with a PNPM as the package manager: `npx create-nx-workspace --pm pnpm`